tarantool/doc/doc/contributing/docs/infra.rst

 1. Add a submodule
 ~~~~~~~~~~~~~~~~~~

-First, we need to add a repository containing the content source files as
+First, we need to add the repository with content source files as
 a submodule.

 #.
 Make sure you are in the root directory of the documentation repository.